neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 This has the following reasons / advantages:

-- Many tools don't have GUI (_graphical user interfaces_) and can only be run over a CLI.
+- Many tools don't have GUI (_graphical user interfaces_) and can only be used as a CLI.
 - You can write scripts (which consist of a number of commands) to automize processes and repetitive tasks and ensure they are being run exactly the same way every time they are executed.